 People who smoke heroin avoid health complications involving injection such as abscesses and collapsed veins.
 They will also avoid the damaged tissue in the nose that comes with snorting or sniffing the drug.
 Still, they can develop serious ailments and disorders common to all heroin users such as:

-What’s more, whether you smoke, snort, or inject heroin, you can still be exposed to the toxic additives often mixed with it, like fentanyl, carfentanil, hydrochloride, ammonia, and/or chloroform.
 The withdrawal symptoms that result from heroin use also include restlessness, muscle and bone pain, diarrhea and vomiting, cold flashes, severe cravings, and uncontrollable leg movements.

 Like any other substance addiction, users will exhibit compulsive behaviors associated with obtaining and using heroin, which can include: